-- Tim will discuss content if permission is first given.
+- Dr Tim will discuss content if permission is first given.

-As part of providing a psychological service, Tim Edwards-Hart will need to collect and record relevant information from you.
-This information will be a necessary part of the psychological assessment and intervention that is conducted.
+As part of providing a psychological service, Dr Tim will need to collect and record relevant information from you.
+This information will be a necessary part of the psychological assessment or therapy.
 Information may be recorded in the following way:

 Access to recorded information